After my initial Genetic Art success I was inspired to try a formula based approach.

 There are many more examples of what the Genetic Art 2 process can create here.

 Stay tuned for Genetic Art 3.
 I still want to have a true tree based approach to the formulas so they can be cross-bred and mutated.
 So two or more parents can be combined to create similar images that have attributes of both of them.
 A nice example of this methodology is shown here.

 Genetic art is an interesting concept.
 Create a computer program that takes simple genes and combines them to create art.

-One of the original people to kick off the genetic art (or as he calls it evolutionary art) revolution was Karl Simms.
+One of the original people to kick off the genetic art (or as he calls it evolutionary art) revolution was Karl Sims.
 His art was created by combing relatively simple formulas and allowing human observers to select images they found pleasing.
 From this repeated process the formulas that had good ratings would evolve and mutate to become the parents of the future generations.

 For example this image

 (+ (min 10.8 (warp-rel image image (bump image x 9.6 #(0.57 0.02 0.15) #(0.52 0.03 0.38) 3.21 2.49 10.8))) (dissolve #(0.81 0.4 0.16) x (dissolve y #(0.88 0.99 0.66) image)))

 Being inspired by that work I gave Genetic Art a go myself.
 The basic principle/algorithm is as follows;